Utah Knee Pain & Treatment

 Because the knee is flexible and so important for the majority of daily activities, a knee injury can be very disabling.
 One of the most common injuries to the knee takes place in the ligaments (especially tears to the ACL or the PCL) as a result of twisting.
 Some characteristics of a ligament injury include a "popping" sound, a feeling that the knee is going to "give way," and the immediate inability to bear weight on the limb with the affected joint.
 With the tear of a ligament, surgery often becomes a necessity.
 Twisting can also injure tendons or meniscus, which causes pain, swelling, and difficulty straightening out the leg.

 Knee pain can also be a result of deterioration.
 Osteoarthritis is considered a normal wear and tear condition in which the cartilage wears away from the joint as we age.
 Without a cartilage cushion, the knee joint can become a great source of pain.
 Chondromalacia patella is also considered to be a type of degeneration, and usually means that the cartilage behind the patella is also deteriorating.

 It is important to have knee pain properly diagnosed before an effective treatment plan can be established.
 A doctor will likely order a knee MRI in order to make an accurate diagnosis.
 Once a diagnosis is made, there are a number of routes that could be taken, but any of a number of injections will often alleviate pain.
 A corticosteroid injection directly into the affected joint often brings considerable relief to a patient by reducing inflammation and pain.
 Viscosupplementation provides lubrication to joints when degeneration has caused significant pain.
 Nerve blocks are often effective also, especially in patients who have had total knee replacement.

-For more information on how Omega Interventional Pain can help treat your knee pain, please contact us at 801-261-4988 or fill out our contact form.
+For more information on how Omega Interventional Pain can help treat your knee pain, please contact us at 801-261-4988.